loopbackio/loopback-next/docs/site/Model.md

 PersistedModel classes to enforce `strict` mode.

-To create a model that allows both well-defined but also arbitrary extra properties, you need to disable `strict` mode in model settings and tell TypeScript to allow arbitrary additional properties to be set on model instances.
+To create a model that allows both well-defined but also arbitrary extra properties, you need to disable `strict` mode in model settings through the CLI and tell TypeScript to allow arbitrary additional properties to be set on model instances.

 ```ts